TristanWebber/garage_monitor/esp_rs_std/README.md

 }
 ```

-We're still saying that we think an error is unlikely and the program should crash if that happens but `anyhow` will handle it.
+We're still saying that we think an error is unlikely and the program should crash if that happens but `anyhow` will handle it at the top level.
+In contrast to the first example where the main function cannot return (`fn main() -> !`), it can now return a Result with no value, and any kind of result.
 Rather than using `unwrap()` everywhere, we use `?` giving a slightly more terse syntax.

 That's the basic structure of a digital read sorted, but the design brief requires interrupts, so that when a change of state occurs, the state can be broadcast as soon as possible.
 Like our previous FreeRTOS implementations, we can solve this by:
 - Enable an interrupt on the relevant GPIO
 - Create an interrupt callback function
 - Create a task to listen for notifications from the interrupt callback

 This iteration results in a not-so-gentle introduction to concurrency in Rust.
-At a very basic level, we can take a similar approach to C++ to create FreeRTOS tasks without touching FreeRTOS.
+At a very basic level, we can take a similar approach to what was used in the C++ version to create FreeRTOS tasks without touching FreeRTOS.
 One way to do this is using the `std::thread::spawn<F, T>` API, and this allows for very easy creation of threads when they are independent of the rest of the system.
 However, when sharing data between threads, Rust suddenly becomes quite different to C and C++.
 Rust seeks to avoid any ambiguity about ownership of resources.
 But the realities of real-world threaded applications is that sharing of data is unavoidable.
 In this example, multiple threads will need to access the GPIO and information about the state of the interrupt.

 We will use `Arc<Mutex<T>>` to allow for threads to share resources.
+This is one of many approaches that could be used, however for simplicity and consistency, this example only considers this solution.
 The Mutex protects against race conditions, and the Arc (Atomic Reference Counter) allows the borrow checker to keep track of how many references exist.
 When the Arc determines that there are no references remaining in any scope, the item is dropped.

 #### **`main.rs`**
 ```rs